-There’s not a single district without a tourist attraction worth of a visit in the paradise island of Sri Lanka, and that’s a fact.
+There’s not a single district without a tourist attraction worth a visit in the paradise island of Sri Lanka, and that’s a fact.
 But the questions would be where to begin the tour, and how many of those places can be covered within 2 weeks without just running past it.
 And that’s where this itinerary comes in handy.
+Before you proceed on you may also want to read this post I added on the 28th of April 2019 after the Easter day attacks.
+I will update this section as things happen.
+Currently the eastern part of the country is not safe, and therefore you may have to cancel Arugam Bay if you have been planning to go there.

 There are several routes tourists would love to take and each of them has its advantages and disadvantages.
 I will be discussing each of them so that you can decide which route to take during your tour of 2 weeks in Sri Lanka.